murilogustineli/computer-vision-demo/README.md

 # Computer Vision Demo

-Computer Vision demo for the Data Hour webinar using `PyTorch`.
+Computer Vision demo for the [DataHour webinar series](https://www.analyticsvidhya.com/blog/2022/02/introducing-the-webinar-series-the-datahour/) using `PyTorch`.

 **Run the Computer Vision Demo in a colab notebook**